mfragab5890/Irithim-python-flask/README.md

 - Function: get all comments on a card ordered by id and paginated endpoint
 - Requested Arguments: permission to get_comment, card id and page number
-- Returns an object with
+- Returns an object with card and comments

 ##### GET '/comment/replies'